-A mastery of public-private partnership and cooperative city building, the ICE District revitalization effort showcased one of Edmonton’s very best qualities: our city’s rare ability to work collaboratively together to accomplish big, important things in incommensurately small amounts of time.
+A mastery of public-private partnership and cooperative city building, the ICE District revitalization effort showcased one of Edmonton’s very best qualities: our city’s rare ability to work collaboratively to accomplish big, important things in incommensurately small amounts of time.

 ICE District was an ambitious dream that became an impressive reality through an unprecedented model of partnership.
 In six short years over 5 billion dollars of investment has gone into 29 acres of prime downtown land.
 This has rejuvenated the area, providing a spark of energy to a city that is eager to showcase itself as one of the youngest, fastest growing cities in Canada.

 Alberta’s capital is no longer a boom-and-bust boiler room of a town.
 Now, venture downtown and you will find lively tree-filled streets, crisp, glistening thoroughfares, and neon art installations.
-You will see a changing skyline with soaring testaments to modernity – including the 66-story Stantec tower which is the tallest skyscraper in Canada (outside of Toronto).
+You will see a changing skyline with soaring testaments to modernity – including the 66-story Stantec tower which is the tallest skyscraper in Canada outside of Toronto.

-Together, our citizens and civil leaders alike have spurred on a limitless reimagining of what Edmonton can be.
+Together, our citizens and civil leaders alike have spurred on a limitless re-imagining of what Edmonton can be.
 Architectural flourishes and artistic ink blots of culture, commerce, and innovation dot the blue canvas skyline of our emerging city.
-Art galleries, museums, famer’s markets, ice rinks, universities, theatres, and parks can be found in the heart of it all.
+Art galleries, museums, farmer’s markets, ice rinks, universities, theatres, and parks can be found in the heart of it all.
 Entertainment, fine dining, retail, high-end hotels, fashion, and fun abound.

 ICE District today stands as an immense achievement, proof of what happens when audacious will is met with relentless collaboration.
 In Edmonton, there is no dream too outlandish to consider; no project too big to be accomplished.